deskpro/apps-dpat/README.md

     npm install -g release-tools

-Publishing a release is a two step process, involving first a prepare step, followed by a release step.
+Publishing a release is a two step process, involving first a release step, followed by a publish step.
 The command for publishing a release is:

-    npm run prepare-release -- <args>...; npm run release
+    npm run release -- <args>... ; npm publish --access public

-### Prepare release step
+### Create release step

-The prepare-release step executes the following sequence of actions (for now identical to that of npm_bump):
+The release step creates a release and it executes the following sequence of actions (for now identical to that of npm_bump):

 * Check the project contains a `CHANGELOG.md` file.
 * If there is a changelog, check if the changelog contains the needle `## Upcoming` and replace it with the new version and the current timestamp.